scala/scala-lang/_posts/2026-01-22-release-notes-3.8.md

 We're pleased to announce the release of Scala 3.8 — a significant release that modernizes the Scala ecosystem and paves the way for Scala 3.9 LTS.
 This release introduces a standard library compiled by Scala 3 itself, stabilizes highly-anticipated features like **Better Fors** (SIP-62) and **`runtimeChecked`** (SIP-57), and introduces experimental features including **flexible varargs** and **strict equality pattern matching**.

+## Known regressions

+### Notable regression in Scala 3.8.0 only:

 > A runtime regression was detected after publishing Scala 3.8.0 artifacts.
 Please **use Scala 3.8.1** instead. <br>
 > <br>
 > The issue could lead to JVM linkage errors at runtime.
 It may have affected Scala 3 users who execute Scala 2.13 libraries, as well as certain uses of specialized members in the Scala standard library.
 > Any library published with Scala 3.8.0 is expected to remain binary compatible.
 Artifacts built with Scala 3.8.0 are safe to use and should stay binary compatible with subsequent Scala 3 releases. <br>
 > <br>
 > A more detailed postmortem will follow shortly after the Scala 3.8 release announcement.

+### Notable regressions in Scala 3.8.1 and 3.8.0:

+> The following regressions still present in 3.8.1 will be addressed in a forthcoming 3.8.2 hotfix release:
+>
+> * Some `for` comprehensions have incorrect behavior at runtime (https://github.com/scala/scala3/issues/24673)
+> * Certain code involving calls to certain parts of the Java standard library fail to compile (https://github.com/scala/scala3/issues/25133)
+>
+> Cautious users may wish to wait for 3.8.2.

 # What's new in Scala 3.8?